edevost/foxmask/docs/usage.rst

 be sane enough for allowing testing the software on your own set of images.

-Configuration of where the images sets are as well as where to write results are all confined in the file ``parameters.py``.

-In this file you will find configurable variables used when the program is executed:

-imagesDir
-  The directory where the images to analyze are located.
-This directory can be anywhere (shared folder, usb drive, local disk), it just need to be accessible by your machine running FoxMask.
-It can consist of one single folder or a set of folders.
-FoxMask will iterate through the folders and analyze them all.

-outputDir
-  The location where the results of the analysis will be written

 maxgap
-  The maximum time gap (in seconds) between two consecutive images to build the sequence.
+  The maximum time gap (in seconds) between two consecutive images to be considered as part of the same sequence.
+This parameter is set by default to 5 seconds.
+Under conditions where the background is dynamic (e.g. movements in static objects occurs), the ``maxgap`` parameter should not be raised very high.
+However, under conditions where the background is very static, higher values might be best.

 minsize
-  Minimum size of moving objects to be considered as an animal
+  Minimum size of moving objects to be considered as an animal.
+This value is set by default to 500 pixels.
+You will need to test this parameters on your images to determine the best value.
+Keep in mind that with lower values, the risk of getting false positive is higher and with higher value, the risk of getting false negative is higher.